Close encounters with attractors of the third kind

 A natural next step is to study the consequences of such a geometry in microscopic theories.
 This would include adapting the discussion to weakly coupled kinetic theory, studying how the distribution function evolves in such a background.
 It may be possible to determine an exact solution to the Boltzmann equation in a simplified setting, such as the relaxation time approximation, as has been done previously in both Bjorken \cite{Florkowski:2014sfa} and Gubser \cite{Denicol:2014xca} coordinates.
 Work in this direction may shed further light on the nonthermal fixed point \cite{Berges:2008wm,Berges:2014bba,PhysRevLett.114.061601}, a far-from-equilibrium feature found in a wide range of systems, from cold atomic gases to heavy ion collisions.
 Similarly, strongly coupled dual descriptions based on the holographic principle have been worked out for Bjorken \cite{Janik:2005zt,Janik:2006ft} and recently for Gubser \cite{Banerjee:2023djb,Mitra:2024zfy} flows.
 The corresponding holographic construction with the boundary metric given by \cref{eq:metric} remains to be determined.
 These microscopic theories will provide a useful laboratory, for example as an arena to apply analytic techniques relevant to hydrodynamic attractors, such as Borel resummation \cite{Aniceto:2024pyc,Spalinski:2025ngd} or to determine correlation functions \cite{Kamata:2020mka,Banerjee:2022aub}, as well as eventual phenomenological exploitation.

 \acknowledgments

 I would like to thank Sa\v so Grozdanov, Toshali Mitra, Ayan Mukhopadhyay and Rajeev Singh for helpful discussions.
 I am supported by funding from the Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101103006, the project N1-0245 of Slovenian Research Agency (ARIS) and financial support through the VIP project UNLOCK under contract no. SN-ZRD/22-27/510.
-I also thank ECT* for support at the workshop ``Attractors and thermalization in nuclear collisions and cold quantum gases", where I benefited from useful discussions.
+I also thank ECT* for support at the workshop ``Attractors and thermalization in nuclear collisions and cold quantum gases", where I benefited from useful discussions. \\ \textbf{Data availability.} The data that support the findings of this article are openly available \cite{data}.